Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 - **What about ancilla qubits that don't get measured (e.g. as in the Deutch-Josza algorithm)?**

     The final values of ancilla bits usually doesn't matter, or is implied by the measurements that *are* performed.
-    That's why, after the algorithm is over, you just let them decohere (i.e. get measured but ignore the result).
+    That's why, after the algorithm is over, you just let them decohere (i.e. they get measured but you don't bother recording the result).

     Feel free to try this case out!
     For example, the typical [example Deutch-Josza circuit](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm#/media/File:Deutsch-Jozsa_Algorithm.svg) has an unnecessary ancilla.